-- about the construction of the property and the history of its development as far as could be ascertained. - about the condition of the property on the date it was inspected. - any limitations that the surveyor experienced during the course of the inspection, and the nature of risks that may be present in those areas - the nature of any significant defects that were found. - whether more enquiries or investigations are needed.
+- about the construction of the property and the history of its development as far as could be ascertained. - about the condition of the property on the date it was inspected. - any limitations that the surveyor experienced during the course of the inspection, and the nature of risks that may be present in those areas - the nature of any significant defects that were found. - how to approach rectification of defects identified. - about elements of the property that will require more frequent or costly maintenance than would normally be expected - whether more enquiries or investigations are needed.